Travis d'Arnaud Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The Cubs pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.15).
+- The Cubs have a 4.16 team ERA that ranks 15th across all league pitching staffs.

-- Cubs pitchers combine to allow 173 home runs (1.1 per game), the sixth-fewest in baseball.
+- Cubs pitchers combine to give up 175 home runs (1.1 per game), the sixth-fewest in the league.

-- In his most recent time out on Friday, the righty tossed six scoreless innings against the Colorado Rockies while surrendering four hits.
+- His last time out came on Saturday against the Colorado Rockies, when the right-hander tossed three innings, surrendering three earned runs while allowing five hits.

-- In 28 games this season, the 31-year-old has a 5.24 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.
+- In 26 games this season, the 32-year-old has put up an ERA of 3.88, with 7.8 strikeouts per nine innings.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.